dursundelen/WorkshopData/README.md

-# WorkshopData
+# Workshop Data
 #
-# Here you will find the data files we will use for the hands on exercises and tutorials.
+# Here, you will find the data files that we will use for the hands-on exercises and analytics tutorials.
 #